 routing could not route IPv4 in

 hardware and that was why switched internets were common.

-Hardware routing is a major issue because switches and routers are usually designed as embedded systems, with a low wattage, rather slow CPU with very limited memory, controlling one or more hardware modules doing the switching among modules over a dedicated backbone bus.
+Note: Hardware routing is a major issue because switches and routers are usually designed as embedded systems, with a low wattage, rather slow CPU with very limited memory, controlling one or more hardware modules doing the switching among modules over a dedicated backbone bus.
 The hardware modules have forwarding tables in dedicated memory, and dedicated chips that extract addresses from frames or packets and look them up in the hardware tables.